5 Tips to Make Your Pointe Shoes Last Longer

 Don’t wear your pointe shoes outside to keep them as clean as possible.
 If you do find a stain on the satin, don’t be tempted to pancake the shoe or try to clean a stain.
 Pancaking the shoe may be required by a dance school to give a matte appearance by using calamine lotion, but any kind of water-based liquid near your shoes will just soften and damage them.
 Keep them safe and dry indoors!

-Our pointe shoes fittings offer Bloch Serenade, Bloch Triomph, Grishko 2007, and Limited Gaynor Mindens.
+Our pointe shoes fittings offered Bloch Serenade, Bloch Triomph, Grishko 2007, and Limited Gaynor Mindens.
 You’ll find that different brands support your needs better than others, but as Grishko 2007 has a harder box, it does tend to break in less quickly.
 Emilia found that her pair of Grishko 2007 took longer than other brands to break in.
 Shop our full range of pointe shoes.
+We recommend a professional pointe shoes fitting, which we no longer offer now we have closed our shop.

 Always use caution when trying any of the above methods, particularly when applying chemicals.
 These tips have been collated for you from dancers to give some ideas as to how to make your pointe shoes last longer.
 We cannot be responsible for any damage caused.